Frequently Asked Questions (FAQ)

 CSM Exam/Test: How soon can I take the test?
 Is it in the class?

 Within 24 hours of the end of the class, often the night of the last day, you'll get an emailed invitation to take the test, on-line, from anywhere.
-Details: On the evening of the 2nd day of the class, the instructor uploads your name & email address to the Scrum Alliance, and pays some fees so you can take the exam, and be a member of the Scrum Alliance for two years.
-The Scrum Alliance, then automatically sends you an email with an invitation to take the test online.
-The test has 35 multiple choices questions.
-You need to get 24 right.
+Details: On the evening of the 2nd day of the class, the instructor typically uploads your name & email address to the Scrum Alliance, and pays some fees so you can take the exam, and be a member of the Scrum Alliance for two years.
+The Scrum Alliance, then automatically sends you an email with an invitation to take the test online. (open book) The test has 50 multiple choices questions.
+The give you one hour for the test.
 You find out right away.
 If you pass, you're a CSM.
 You can then fill out the profile, and download your certificate.
-Over 98% of our students pass the first try.
+Most students pass the first try.

 CSM vs CSPO class.
 Which should I take?